spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 When you wrote the schema for the `HealthPickup` component you included a bool property called `is_active`, and code generation has created the `IsActive` member within the reader's `Data` object.
 We'll cover updating component property values later in this tutorial.

 Setting the `cubeMeshRenderer.enabled` according to whether the health pack is "active" or not only works if `cubeMeshRender` correctly references the mesh renderer.
-Make sure you drag the child GameObject's mesh renderer to this field in the Unity Inspector panel to set the reference.

 The client-side representation of the health pack entity is now complete!
 Next we will test the game so far and make sure we are visualising the health packs correctly.